NourEldin-Ali/NaLa2BPMN/README.md

-# Title of Your Paper
+# A Decomposed Hybrid Approach to Business Process Modeling with LLMs

 ## Introduction
-This repository contains the technical report, and the results for our paper titled "Title of Your Paper".
+This repository contains the technical report, and the results for our paper titled "A Decomposed Hybrid Approach to Business Process Modeling with LLMs".

 ## Online tool
 Our tool is available in <a href="https://nala2bpmn.bonitapps.com/">https://nala2bpmn.bonitapps.com/</a>